sanity-io/sanity/packages/@sanity/client/README.md

 ### Fetch multiple documents in one go

-This will fetch multiple documents in one request from the [DOC endpoint](https://www.sanity.io/docs/http-query#the-doc-endpoint).
+This will fetch multiple documents in one request from the [Doc endpoint](https://www.sanity.io/docs/http-doc). his endpoint cuts through any caching/indexing middleware that may involve delayed processing.
 Should be used sparingly and performing a query is usually a better option.

 ```js
 client.getDocuments(['bike123', 'bike345']).then(([bike123, bike345]) => {